How To Build a Remote Work Strategy for Modern Teams

 4. Promote accountability and transparency

-Establishing transparency and accountability within a remote team is essential for building trust between team members and keeping them aligned toward common goals.
-Because remote employees often work alone and feel as if they’re functioning in a vacuum.
+Every workforce strategy benefits from promoting transparency and accountability to build trust between team members and keep them all moving toward the same goals.
+The practice is especially vital within a remote team because remote employees often work alone and feel as if they’re functioning in a vacuum.

 - Set an example.
 Do what you say and be consistent in how you recognize and discipline members to avoid favoritism.
 Be willing to be vulnerable by admitting when you made a mistake or don’t know something; read the article “6 Tips for Building Trust Within Your Team” for more suggestions.